-Install smoke alarms on sloped, peaked or cathedral ceilings at, or within 0.9 m (3') of the highest point (measured horizontally).
-NFPA 72 states "Smoke alarms in rooms with ceiling slopes greater than 0.3 m - 2.4 m (1' to 8') horizontally shall be located on the high side of the room".
-Do not place the alarm in the peak of an "A" frame type ceiling (see Figure 2B and 2C).
+Install Smoke Alarms on sloped, peaked or cathedral ceilings at, or within 3 ft (0.9m) of the highest point (measured horizontally).
+NFPA 72 states "Smoke alarms in rooms with ceiling slopes greater than 1 ft to 8 ft (.3 m-2.4 m) horizontally shall be located on the high side of the room".